Endershade98/Endershade98/README.md

 ## Projects

 Here are a few projects I've worked on during my training:
-- [Donat Shop Manager](https://github.com/GiovanniP9/Donut-Shop-Manager---Gestionale-Python.git) (team project): Donut Shop Manager is a management system written in Python that simulates a login and user registration system, inventory management, and sales operations for a donut shop.
+- [Donat Shop](https://github.com/GiovanniP9/Donut-Shop-Manager---Gestionale-Python.git) (team project): Donut Shop Manager is a management system written in Python that simulates a login and user registration system, inventory management, and sales operations for a donut shop.
 This project is a great practical example of object-oriented programming (OOP), as well as the use of decorators, regex, logging, and data structures.

 - [MySQL Database Manager](https://github.com/GiovanniP9/Gestionale_Database.git) (team project): A simple command-line tool to connect to a MySQL server, manage databases, tables, and data — written in Python.
 Designed with a modular architecture that includes abstraction, concrete classes, and clean error handling.
 Features: